Memorial created 12-31-2013 by

 He loved his extended and "adopted" family with his heart and his actions.

 In memory of Skyler, order a Wrangler for breakfast at Our Place and eat prime rib at the Irma.
-Take a family member or friend out to eat at least once a week and be sure to pick up the tab.
+Take a family member out to eat at least once a week and be sure to pick up the tab.
 Help someone who is stalled on the highway, buy your mom roses, stop by your grandparents’ to visit, and take your sisters fishing.

 Skyler died October 26, 2013, beneath the Cathedral Cliffs of Windy Mountain following a truck accident on the Chief Joseph Scenic Highway.
 He was checking his trap line - stop and go, stop and go.
 Took a curve too fast or there was an animal in the road as there were heavy skid marks.
 His truck rolled.
 He was hit in the head by a loose object in the truck (cast iron skillet? gun? camp griddle?) or on the truck as he was ejected.